 But let us get back to the basics.
 Alfred Nobel was the Swedish chemist who came up with two significant inventions.
 The first being the invention of the detonator patented in 1864 using a percussion cap which enabled a controlled explosion of nitro-glycerine.
 The second was the invention of Dynamite which was a combination of nitro glycerine mixed with a porous silicate (a diatomaceous earth) called kieselguhr.
 The substance was then poured into cylinders.
 This made for far safer transport, and more stable explosives for civil engineering, mining and military use.
-His inventions were patented and within 10 years there were 16 explosives producing factories in 14 countries including France, USA, Finland, Austria, Scotland, Germany, Span, Italy, Portugal and Hungary with Nobel as shareholder or co-owner.
+His inventions were patented and within 10 years there were 16 explosives producing factories in 14 countries including France, USA, Finland, Austria, Scotland, Germany, Spain, Italy, Portugal and Hungary with Nobel as shareholder or co-owner.
 During the 1870s Nobel developed three new explosives - gelignite, gelatine dynamite and blasting gelatine.

 South Africa from the 1860s was simply a market for dynamite following the establishment of diamond mining in Kimberley.
 Gold mining on the Witwatersrand from the mid-1880s offered a larger and even bigger market.
 The story of the establishment of a dynamite industry to supply the mining sector is a convoluted one revolving around state concessions, monopoly, contracts, royalties, dishonesty and corruption.
 Early efforts to establish a local gunpowder factory by Alois Nellmapius under Kruger’s concession system failed, but the demand for dynamite once the Rand mines took off was exponential.
 Dynamite initially came by ship to the ports and was then transported by wagon to the Transvaal.
 In 1887 Edouard Lippert, a German immigrant businessman was granted a 16-year contract to establish a company and a factory to manufacture local explosives but in the interim to have the monopoly on imported supplies.
 French bulk supplied explosives were locally packaged in cartridges and on sold to the mines with about a 100 per cent profit margin.